sai6855/hide-twitter-ads/README.md

-# Hide Twitter Analytics Button
+# Hide Twitter Ads

-This Chrome extension hides the Twitter analytics button from the Twitter interface.
-This can be useful if you want to avoid getting distracted by the analytics or if you simply don't use the feature.
+This Chrome extension hides the Twitter ads from the Twitter interface.
+This can be useful if you want to avoid getting distracted by the ads

 ## Installation